Kaiming-Y/nl2spec_plus/README.md

 - `en1` & `en2` are entity 1 and 2. **<u>Required.</u>**
 - `model` is the LLM you intend to use.
 - `keyfile` is the path to the api key file.
-- `prompt` is the name of prompt file for inference.
+- `prompt` is the name of prompt file for reasoning.
 - `prompt4translation` is the name of prompt file for translation
 - `num_tries` is the number of runs the underlying language model attempts a translation.
 - `temperature` is the temperature of LLMs.